maxviazov/Spring-Frameworks-/What's-New-in-Spring-Framework-6.x.md

 ### Messaging Applications

+* Interface parameter annotations are detected for messaging handler methods as well (analogous to web handler methods).
 * The SpEL-based `selector` header support in WebSocket messaging is now disabled by default and must be explicitly enabled.
 See [30550](https://github.com/spring-projects/spring-framework/issues/30550) and [Upgrading to 6.1](https://github.com/spring-projects/spring-framework/wiki/Upgrading-to-Spring-Framework-6.x#messaging-applications) for migration details.

 ### Testing